To improve your experience Update your browser. Your browser is not supported.

 About the Alta Environmental Center

-Founded in 2008, the Alta Environmental Center (AEC) was established to protect and enhance the well-being of Alta’s environment, ski industry and community.
+Founded in 2008, the Alta Environmental Center was established to protect and enhance the well-being of Alta’s environment, ski industry and community.
 Committed to sustainability, AEC focuses on conserving natural resources, serving as a community resource and promoting environmental education to inspire awareness and action.

 A heartfelt thank you to our incredible partners, volunteers and the Alta community for your dedication to preserving this beautiful mountain landscape.
 Together, we continue to make a lasting impact!